 • It takes an entire community to align resources in support of the positive development of our children and youth.
 Strong partnership between out-of-school time professionals (the grass roots) and decision-makers (the grass tops) influences effective policymaking, and effective policy implementation to support and sustain high quality out-of-school time programs.

 • CAN is child and youth-centered in our decision-making.
-We align our words and our actions the core belief that all children and youth can achieve at a high level when provided the opportunity.
+We align our words and our actions with the core belief that all children and youth can achieve at a high level when provided the opportunity.